How do you tell your personal trainer you can't afford it?

 1. Timing is Key

 Find the right moment to bring up your concerns, ideally at the end of a session when you have their full attention and aren't disrupting your workout.
+Or just send them a message so you can explain that you need to take a break.

 3. Acknowledge Their Worth